 To be honest, these costs make sense.
 You want to be able to see the historical data of your fund, and you certainly don’t want your fund to experience any legal trouble with their operations (this could be very detrimental to your investment).

 These costs are often taken from the plan’s overall assets, but they may also show up as a flat fee from your account.

 Quite a few plans have additional fees for special features and options.
 For example, if you decide to take a loan against your 401(k), there is most likely a fee tied to this, either as a single lump sum or a percentage during the term of the loan.
-If you are a typical plan holder and don’t intend to do anything out of the ordinary, such as taking a loan out of your 401(k).
-Some 401k plans even charge a 401k rollover fee.
+Some 401(k) plans even charge a 401(k) rollover fee.